KiranPranay/swapseed/README.md

 - swap_n_show_same_img(img1_fn, app, swapper, plot_before=True, plot_after=True): This function swaps faces within the same image.

+- swap_face_single(img1_fn, img2_fn, app, swapper): This function adds face from the source image to the target image and saves in output/ folder.

 You can use these functions in your Python scripts or Jupyter notebooks.

 ## Example